On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: The ABPMS Process Frame

 \section{The ABPMS Process Frame}

 The operational lifecycle of an ABPMS (cf. \cref{fig:abpms_lifecycle}) involves two actors: the ABPMS itself and one or more (not necessarily human) agents interacting with the ABPMS.
-Classification of the ABPMS as one of the actors is a fundamental difference from traditional business process management systems, reflecting that an ABPMS should have some level of \emph{autonomy} over how the process (or processes) are executed.
-The exact level of autonomy can vary, but it should be absolute.
-Instead, the boundaries that would apply to any human actor, in terms of process executions and modifications, should also apply to the autonomy of the ABPMS.
-This may include, for example, legal requirements (e.g., obtaining a permit before starting construction), internal operating procedures (e.g., mandatory review of some decisions), organizational strategy (e.g., maintaining production costs below some threshold), and other similar knowledge that is relevant for the process execution.
+Classifying the ABPMS, as one of the actors, is a fundamental difference from traditional business process management systems, reflecting that the ABPMS should have \emph{autonomy} over how the process (or processes) are executed.
+The exact level of autonomy can vary, but it should not be absolute.
+Instead, the boundaries applying to human actors, in terms of how the process(es) can be executed and modified, should also apply to the autonomy of the ABPMS.
+This may include, for example, legal requirements (e.g., obtaining a permit before starting construction), internal operating procedures (e.g., mandatory review of management decisions), organizational strategy (e.g., maintaining production costs below some threshold), and other similar knowledge that governs or is otherwise relevant for the optimal execution of the managed process(es).

 The question of how to express such knowledge, as a process frame, is left open in~\cite{DBLP:journals/tmis/DumasFLMMRACGFGRVW23}, with procedural and declarative process modeling languages, including their hybrid combinations, being suggested as possible options.
-Reusing existing process modeling languages, especially ones with precise execution semantics, is indeed a natural starting point, given the importance of process-aware execution in the ABPMS vision (cf. \cref{fig:abpms_lifecycle}).
+Reusing existing process modeling languages, especially ones with precise execution semantics, is indeed a natural starting point, given the central role of process-aware execution in the ABPMS vision (cf. \cref{fig:abpms_lifecycle}).
 However, this entails a conceptual shift from explicit modeling of complete process executions to defining the behavioral boundaries of an ABPMS based on heterogeneous sources of process knowledge, which, in turn, warrants a corresponding paradigm shift in how process modeling languages are used.

-In the following, \cref{sec:conceptualization} outlines our conceptualization of the ABPMS process frame as an amalgamation of existing modeling languages, \cref{sec:formalization} provides the corresponding formalization, \cref{sec:example} describes a minimalistic example, and \cref{sec:discovery_implications} sets the stage for exploring automated discovery.
+In the following, \cref{sec:conceptualization} outlines our conceptualization of the ABPMS process frame as an amalgamation of existing modeling languages, \cref{sec:formalization} provides the corresponding formalization, \cref{sec:example} describes a minimalistic example, and \cref{sec:discovery_implications} highlights the resulting implications on automated process discovery.